jvanrhyn/package-scanner/README.md

 ## Overview

-Package Scanner is a Go-based command-line utility that scans software packages for known security vulnerabilities.
+Package Scanner is a Go-based utility that scans software packages for known security vulnerabilities.
 It can query the OSV API for specific package versions or scan directories of package files (such as `.nupkg`, `.tgz`, etc.), automatically extracting package name and version information from filenames.

+The application can be used through an interactive terminal user interface (TUI) or via command-line arguments.
 Results can be displayed to the console and optionally stored in a PostgreSQL database for historical tracking and analysis.

 ## Features

+- Interactive Terminal User Interface (TUI) for easy parameter entry
 - Query vulnerabilities for specific package versions
 - Scan directories for package files with automatic package data extraction
 - Parallel processing of multiple packages